skyajal/rpi4-docker/install.md

 6. Set the hostname, timezone and NTP servers
 7. Do a final update check before rebooting

-## Renaming the default ubuntu username
+## Rename the default ubuntu username
 I prefer to login with my username rather than ubuntu.
 Why change it though?
 It's a personal preference to keep my user id and group id the same across all of my devices.
 This can be done with the [cloud-config](https://cloudinit.readthedocs.io/en/latest/topics/examples.html) settings before initial boot.
 To keep it simple without using with the cloud-config, Here are some basic commands to do this.

 **Note:** Root privileges are required to make these changes.
 Login as root on the Raspberry Pi or via ssh.
 Do not use su while logged into the ubuntu user.